MatthewLane412/repo-kickstarter-analysis/Written_Report_Template.md

 ### Analysis of Outcomes Based on Launch Date

+Performing data analysis on thousands of crowdfunding projects we were able to uncover trends on Launch date.
+Historically the most successful campains start in May and June.
+In addition, the least successful campaigns start in December.

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered

 ## Results